This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Preheat the oven to 350°F (177°C).
-Using an electric hand mixer on medium speed, mix together the butter and sugar in a medium-sized bowl until well blended.
-Next, add the flour, cornstarch, and salt and mix until combined.
+In a medium bowl, use an electric hand mixer on medium speed to beat the butter and sugar until well blended.

-• Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.
+• Press the dough firmly into a lightly buttered 5×5-inch baking dish using your fingertips or the back of a spoon.

 • Bake for 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool.
+Remove from the oven and let cool.

-• In a medium-sized bowl, whisk together the sugar, cornmeal, and flour.
+• In a medium bowl, whisk together the sugar, cornmeal, and flour.

-• Add the melted butter, milk, white vinegar, vanilla, and lightly beaten eggs to the bowl.
-Whisk until all of the ingredients are blended.
+• Add the melted butter, milk, vinegar, vanilla, and lightly beaten eggs.
+Whisk until smooth.

-• Pour the filling over the baked pie crust and place the baking dish on a rimmed baking sheet to catch any possible spills.
+• Pour the filling over the cooled crust.
+Place the baking dish on a rimmed baking sheet.

-• Carefully place the pie in the oven and bake for 25-30 minutes or until the center of the pie no longer wobbles and a toothpick inserted into the center of the pie comes out clean.
+• Bake for 25-30 minutes, until the center is set and a toothpick inserted in the middle comes out clean.

 Notes

-• Let the pie cool before slicing.
-After baking, allow the pie to cool completely before slicing to ensure that the filling sets properly.
+• Let the Pie Cool Completely: Allow the pie to cool fully before slicing so the filling sets properly.

 Nutrition